A Novel Approach to Predictive Accuracy Testing in Nested Environments: Models and Test Statistics: Theory

 Our second test statistic is based on averaging (\ref{eq:6}) across the $\ell_{j}$'s.
-This can be implemented by letting $\ell_{1}\in [1,T-k_{0}]$ for a given $\ell_{2}^{0}$ (e.g. $\ell_{2}^{0}=T-k_{0}$) so that the MSE of the smaller model accumulates progressively as $\ell_{1}$ increases.
-More generally, this averaging can be performed over any desired range of $\ell_{1} \in [1,T-k_{0}]$.
-To allow this level of generality we introduce the fractional parameter $\tau_{0} \in [0,1)$ and write \begin{ceqn}
+The averaging can be implemented over $\ell_{1}\in [1,T-k_{0}]$ for a given $\ell_{2}^{0}$ (e.g., $\ell_{2}^{0}=T-k_{0}$) so that the MSE of the smaller model accumulates progressively as $\ell_{1}$ increases.
+More generally, this averaging can be performed over any desired and feasible range of $\ell_{1}$.
+To allow such level of generality we introduce the fractional parameter $\tau_{0}$ and write \begin{ceqn}